Iwert-m/Iwert-m.github.io/content/about.md

 draft: false
 ---

+My name is Iwert Machiels and I am a technical consultant working at [AE](https://ae.be "AE").

+On this blog, I write about various topics related to software development and cloud computing.
+This includes articles about programming languages, frameworks, tools, cloud services and practices.

+#### About this blog
-This website has been created using [Hugo](https://gohugo.io/), a static site generator written in Go.

-The theme used is the [Gruvbox Hugo Theme](https://github.com/schnerring/hugo-theme-gruvbox).
+This website has been created using [Hugo](https://gohugo.io/) and the [Gruvbox Hugo Theme](https://github.com/schnerring/hugo-theme-gruvbox).